Sue Hannay - MA Relationship Therapy, UAD Couple Counselling, MBACP

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited register membership

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 I offer a limited number of sessions at reduced rates for young people and those with restricted income.

-Payment by cash or cheque only.
+Payment by BACS, cash or cheque only.
 There is no credit/debit card facility.

 Cancellation policy: Please give 48 hours’ notice of cancellation, otherwise the full fee will be due.

 Payment is due in advance or on the day of the session.